 Leaders build solutions now for a better future.
 Leaders can reinvent the future, heal our planet and ensure our survival.
 Leaders must develop their abilities to understand the bigger picture and think long-term.
 Only by taking the long view will leaders be able to discern the best course of action now towards achieving that better future.
 The Reimagined Leader is one who leads in community, working for the benefit of generations to come.

-Through our Fellowship program, we select, convene, coach and provide funding for next generation leaders.
+Through our Fellowship program, we select, convene and coach next generation leaders.
 Fellows join a LifeLong community.

 Through programs and public events, we partner with organizations to advance values-based leadership practices.